Faculty

 RESEARCH:

-This research group will utilize various methods such as biochemistry, cell biology, and mass spectrometry to study the regulation of lipid metabolism signaling, lipid transport between organelles, lipid-protein complex formation and biological function, and to understand the localization and mechanisms of lipids in non-membrane structures within organelles.
-We aim to analyze abnormal lipid metabolism function in diseases and develop new therapeutics targeting these mechanisms.
+This research group employs a range of techniques, including biochemistry, cell biology, molecular biology, and mass spectrometry, to investigate the regulation of phosphoinositide signaling, material transport, carbohydrate and lipid-protein complex formation, and their biological functions.
+We aim to elucidate the localization and mechanisms of lipids in non-membrane structures within organelles.
+Additionally, our research focuses on the role of dysregulated carbohydrate and lipid metabolism in diseases, with the goal of developing novel therapeutics targeting these mechanisms.

 PUBLICATIONS: